Factoriality and birational rigidity of two families of singular quartic three-folds: Factoriality

 In this section we prove Theorem 0.1.
 We use the notations of Subsections 0.2, 0.3, considering in detail quartics of the first type.
 Note, in the first place, that the proof of factoriality, presented in \cite[Remark 1.2]{CoMe}, works for a quartics of the first type $V$, too, as by construction the homogeneous polynomial $q_4(z_*)$ is arbitrary: the section of $V$ by the hypersurface ``at infinity'' is precisely $\{q_4=0\}$.
 Therefore, for a general quartic of the first type its section ``at infinity'' has Picard number 1.
 However, we give a different proof of factoriality that does not use this fact.

 Note, first of all, that on $X_2$ the class of the hypersurface $V_2$ is $4H_{\mathbb P}-2{\mathbb E}_1-2{\mathbb E}_2$.
-This class is nef and big, but not ample, so that the Lefschetz theorem does not apply (in contrast to \cite{Pukh2025a}).
+This class is nef and big, but not ample, so that the Lefschetz theorem does not apply (in contrast to the quartics considered in \cite{Pukh2025a}).
 Furthermore, it is easy to see that all cohomology spaces